LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-intro/initialize.rst

 .. admonition:: Note

    As you code along with the videos, you will be working on your own project.
-   However, should you want to review a step or double-check your code, fork LaunchCode's ``HelloASPDotNET`` repository to see what the code looked like at each stage.
+   However, should you want to review a step or double-check your code, fork LaunchCode's ``HelloASPDotNETDemo`` repository to see what the code looked like at each stage.
-   The repository is up on `Github <https://github.com/LaunchCodeEducation/HelloASPDotNET>`_.
+   The repository is up on `Github <https://github.com/LaunchCodeEducation/HelloASPDotNETDemo>`_.
    The ``master`` branch contains the code after creation and also shows the starting point for the next chapter.

 Check Your Understanding